fallen-icarus/cardano-swaps/README.md

   --out-file aliceSwap.addr
 ```

 The usage is almost identical to building a traditional payment address.
 All assets at the `aliceSwap.addr` address are now delegated according to `aliceStaking.vkey`.
 The `cardano-swaps` CLI also provides the option of using a staking plutus contract to allow greater flexibility.
-The staking plutus script also takes a similar config parameter to guarantee unique staking contract and staking addresses:
+The staking plutus script also takes a similar config parameter to guarantee unique staking contracts and staking addresses:

 ``` Haskell
 data StakingConfig = StakingConfig